-Marketing and selling expenses as a percentage of revenue remained relatively flat in the year ended December 31, 2018 as compared to the prior year.
-The increase in expense is for incremental costs of payroll, commissions, and travel associated with higher revenue.
+Marketing and selling expenses as a percentage of revenue remained relatively flat in the year ended December 31, 2019 as compared to the prior year.
+The decrease in expense is mainly attributable to the benefits of our corporate reorganization initiated in January 2019.